thommackey/FWB_Pins/README.md

 ## Functionality
 Once running, you will be able to pin messages with both the custom emoji you setup, as well as the native 📌 emoji.
 The messages you pin will be reposted with their information in the review channel.
 Additionally, any messages with 15+ reactions, will be pinned automatically.
 This number can be changed in the ```fwb_pins.py``` file.

-* Note that the bot will not recognize any messages sent before it was started/restarted.
+The bot will not recognize any messages sent before it was started/restarted.
 You will likely want to host this on Heroku so it's always on.